Business in the new era of lease accounting

-Business in the new era of accounting: Impact of IFRS 16 and Ind AS 116
+Impact of Lease accounting standards IFRS 16 and Ind AS 116

-• changes in estimates and judgement
+• changes in estimates and judgment

 • change in financial metrics